smerrillunc/deception2/README.md

 # Deception2

-This repository contains BS and Werewolf deception mining environments plus the sentence‑level localization pipeline.
+This repository contains deception mining environments plus the sentence-level localization pipeline.

 ## Quick Start
 See the main pipeline docs here: